richieboo/pinstay/PRIVACY.md

 # Privacy Policy for PinStay

-Effective date: 2025-01-01
+Effective date: 2025-01-12

 PinStay does not collect, store, or transmit any personal data.

 ## What PinStay does on your device

 - Prevents pinned tabs from navigating away from their original domain
-- Prevents accidental closure of pinned tabs by recreating them when closed
-- Shows on-page notifications explaining blocked actions
+- Shows on-page notifications when navigation is blocked
+- Redirects you back to the original pinned URL (preserving ports and paths)

 All logic runs locally in your browser.
 PinStay does not send any data to external servers.

+## About Enhanced Safe Browsing Warning

+Chrome may show a warning that PinStay is "not trusted by Enhanced Safe Browsing."
+This appears because PinStay requires broad permissions (`<all_urls>`) to monitor navigation on ANY website you might pin.
+This is necessary for core functionality - we can't predict which sites you'll pin (Gmail, GitHub, localhost:3000, etc.).

+**PinStay's code is open source and auditable** at https://github.com/richieboo/pinstay - you can verify that no data is collected or transmitted.

 ## Permissions and why they are needed

-- `tabs`: Determine whether a tab is pinned and recreate tabs when needed
+- `tabs`: Determine whether a tab is pinned and track their original domains
-- `webNavigation`: Detect when a pinned tab tries to navigate to a different domain
+- `webNavigation`: Detect when a pinned tab tries to navigate to a different domain and redirect it back
-- `scripting`: Inject a small, local-only notification into the current page
+- `scripting`: Inject local-only notifications into pages to inform you when navigation is blocked
-- `storage`: Keep a temporary, local map of pinned tabs so functionality continues after the background worker sleeps
+- `storage`: Keep a temporary, local map of pinned tabs so protection persists even after the service worker sleeps
-- `host_permissions` (`<all_urls>`): Required to listen to navigation events across sites for pinned tabs.
-PinStay does not read or transmit page content.
+- `host_permissions` (`<all_urls>`): Required to monitor navigation across ALL websites since users can pin any domain (Gmail, GitHub, localhost:3000, etc.). **PinStay does not read, collect, or transmit page content.**

 ## Data handling